Civil Military Affairs Brigade (Reserve)

-The Civil Military Affairs Brigade (Reserve) is a Ready Reserve Unit.
-It is one of the units of the Technical and Administrative Services Reserve Group of the Armed Forces of the Philippines Reserve Command, and its Headquarters is based in Camp General Emilio Aguinaldo, Quezon City.
-The unit provides combat support, combat service support and service support to AFP Reserve Force Maneuver Units, conduct Civil Military Operations, Community Development Operations and Humanitarian Assistance Disaster Relief Operations.
+The Civil Military Affairs Brigade (Reserve) is a Ready Reserve unit of the Armed Forces of the Philippines Reserve Command.
+It is one of the units of the Technical and Administrative Services Reserve Group and is headquartered at Camp Aguinaldo in Quezon City.
+The brigade provides combat support, combat service support, and service support to AFP Reserve Force maneuver units, and conducts civil–military operations, community development operations, and humanitarian assistance and disaster relief operations.